Alastair Ruadh MacDonnell: Life

-Career
+Jacobite career

 As was common for many Catholics in this period, MacDonell was sent to France in 1738 to complete his education.
 This coincided with an improvement in Jacobite prospects for the first time in over two decades, as French and Spanish statesmen looked for ways to reduce the expansion of British commercial strength.
 The 1740 War of the Austrian Succession placed Britain and France on opposing sides, although they were not yet formally at war and Louis XV proposed an invasion of England in early 1744 to restore the Stuarts.
 To support this, in late December 1743 Lord John Drummond was authorised to raise a regiment known as the Royal-Ecossais.
 MacDonell was commissioned into the regiment as captain but the landing was cancelled in March 1744 after the French fleet was severely damaged by winter storms.

 In early 1745, Prince Charles, the Stuart heir, began assembling weapons and transport for an alternative landing in Scotland.
 Heavily dependent on promises of support from a small number of clan chiefs in the western Highlands, it ignored their stipulation this was conditional on the supply of regular French troops, money and weapons.
 MacDonell was sent to Scotland in spring 1745 to meet with the Jacobite chiefs who reiterated their opposition to his arrival without substantial support.
 By the time MacDonnell returned, Charles had already sailed.

 After the Jacobites achieved considerable success in the early stages of the 1745 Rising, the Royal Écossais was shipped to Scotland in November; the ship carrying MacDonell was intercepted and he joined his father John in the Tower of London.
 His younger brother Aeneas raised a clan regiment and fought at Falkirk in January 1746 but was accidentally killed after the battle.

+Released under the 1747 Act of Indemnity, MacDonell returned to France where he continued to be active in Jacobite plotting.